-- Co-op cycles may vary.
-Students are assigned a co-op cycle (fall/winter, spring/summer, summer-only) based on their co-op program (4-year, 5-year) and major. - COOP 101 registration is determined by the co-op cycle assigned and may be scheduled in a different term.
-Select students may be eligible to take COOP 001 in place of COOP 101. - Students should speak with an advisor about their math placement.
+Co-op cycles may vary.
+Students are assigned a co-op cycle (fall/winter, spring/summer, summer-only) based on their co-op program (4-year, 5-year) and major.

+COOP 101 registration is determined by the co-op cycle assigned and may be scheduled in a different term.
+Select students may be eligible to take COOP 001 in place of COOP 101.

+Students should speak with an advisor about their math placement.
 Students who place out of the first math course in a sequence will have additional credits of free electives.
+Some students who select the MATH 116 & MATH 117 sequence may need a one-credit concurrent practicum course depending on their calculus exam score and summer preparatory review participation.